uenot/cs561_templatezonemaps2/README.md

 You will be asked to generate workloads of a specific size, and generate specific number of point and range queries.
 An incomplete workload generator is provided as part of the API that performs the required functionality (**note that you are required to implement the range query generator for specific selectivity**).
-Compile the workload generator using the "make" command, and execute using
+Compile the workload generator using the `make` command, and execute using

 ```c
 ./workloadgenerator --help
 ```

-You can get
+You will get

 ```c
   ./workloadgenerator {OPTIONS}